volume-trader/QuantowerKB/connections/connection-to-binance-futures.md

 Once you will create an API key, please click on the **Wallet** menu and select **Futures** section.
 After confirming the opening of a futures account, an additional option will appear for your key, which is called **Enable Futures**.

-Please activate it and after you can connect to Binance Futures in Quantower
+Please activate it and after you can connect to Binance Futures in VT-Terminal

 ![](../.gitbook/assets/image%20%2887%29.png)